How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Cabernet Sauvignon: Washington vs. Napa

-Chardonnay: Unoaked vs. Oaked
+Chardonnay: unoaked vs. oaked

-Even beginners instantly start noticing things like:
+Even beginners start saying things like:

 “This one is fruitier”